bazelbuild/bazel/site/docs/skylark/performance.md

 invocations, Bazel will write a JSON profile in [Chrome Trace Format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview).

-We suggest to use the flag together with the flags:
+We suggest to use the flag together with the following flags:
 - `--experimental_json_trace_compression`: The profile will be compressed with gzip.
 - `--experimental_profile_cpu_usage`: Bazel will measure and include local CPU